isaac-hobson/FracPy/README.md

-# FracPY - Celestial Fractal Generator
+# FracPY - Fractal Generator

 Welcome to **FracPY**, a Python program that generates stunning fractals using the Sierpinski Triangle and Mandelbrot Set.
 This project combines artistic visualization with mathematical beauty, allowing users to explore the infinite complexity of fractals.